 The following states have introduced legislation, but the legislation has not yet been enacted and Compact Privileges are not being issued yet.

-The PT Compact License will change the game for therapists seeking to work in other states, primarily traveling physical therapists.
-If you plan to travel for a long period of time and don’t currently live in a compact state, you may want to explore moving your tax home to a compact state.
-You can find more information about tax homes here.
+The PT Compact License is changing the game for therapists seeking to work in other states, primarily traveling physical therapists.
+If you plan to travel for a long period of time and don’t currently live in a compact state, you may want to explore moving your tax home/permanent residence to a compact state.

 We are very excited about the PT Compact as it should make our lives as travelers much more simple!
-New states have been popping up frequently throughout the last 2 years, and I check this page weekly to keep up with it and cross my fingers each week hoping AZ turns dark blue!
+New states have been popping up frequently throughout the last few years, and we check the PT Compact map frequently to see which new states have joined!

 Hopefully SLP and OT will get on board soon with a Compact License as well!